Wealth vs Financial Assets

 The human brain has a tendency to fixate on short-term rewards above long-term goals.
 “Our emotional brain has a hard time imagining the future, even though our logical brain clearly sees the future consequences of our current actions,” says David Laibson, professor of economics at Harvard University.
 Obtaining wealth can determine where we live, what we drive, where our kids go to school, our outward appearance, where we travel, and what we eat today, tomorrow, next week, next month and next year.
 Pursuing an unhealthy lifestyle, or not striving for optimum health, may not adversely affect us until multiple years down the line.
 As a result, we generally give more weight to payoffs that are closer to the present moment and discount benefits further off in the future.
 This type of thinking, of course, is a fallacy because one can become ill or injured at any moment and for a multitude of reasons.

 What is your desired retirement age?
+Have you got your 401k or IRA working towards your retirement for you?
 Whether you are currently retired or still working, do you realize your retirement years may be longer than those who preceded you?
 Yes, U.S. life expectancy technically dropped in 2017 for a third consecutive year, in spite of gains made in other developed nations, but major contributors to this phenomenon were sharp increases in deaths related to drugs, alcohol and suicides.
 The two leading causes of death in the United States, heart disease and cancer, have both declined over the past couple of decades.
 In fact, as of 2016, the cancer death rate has fallen 27% from its peak in 1991.
 Not to mention the potential impacts technological advances such as artificial intelligence, biotechnology and personalized 3-D printing may have on life expectancy over the next 15-20 years.
 Consequently, it may make sense to position your post-employment wealth portfolio to last over a longer period of time than anticipated in retirement.
 And since you can’t take it with you, establishing a sound wealth transfer plan for designated beneficiaries could also be a good idea.

 If you’re still working, most of you are familiar with your current healthcare benefits, but what about after you retire?
 How might high healthcare costs impact your retirement portfolio?
 And what about expected healthcare inflation?
 A carefully crafted retirement plan should do more than simply address retirement living expenses.
 The plan needs to take potential health care costs into account.